nilsine/Roempro/README.md

-# Roempro
+# Roempro - Oempro Ruby Wrapper

-TODO: Write a gem description
+The purpose of this gem is to provide a way to handle the API of a given oempro application.

 ## Installation